Beer can Bessie at Happy Jack’s in Morro Bay

 “No.” I drank my beer.

 “I thought so.
 A pussy.
 Not a hair on your ass.”
 She took out a cigarette.
-I grabbed a book of matches from a nearby basket and tried to light her it, but she ignored my flame and lit her own with a Bic.
-“I bet you’re one of those lonely selfish slimy begging bachelors who can’t get a woman and can’t get laid, huh?”
+I grabbed a book of matches from a nearby basket and tried to light it, but she ignored my flame and lit her own with a Bic.
+“I bet you’re one of those lonely, selfish, slimy, begging, bachelors who can’t get a woman and can’t get laid, huh?”

 “I’m not slimy.”